IGSQ/IGSQ-JavaBot/README.md

 ## Known Issues
 **Known bugs or issues, these will get patched in the next minor update.**

  - [x] GUIGenerator#menu & GUIGenerator#confirmation can take extended amounts of time to register (fixed but untested)
+ - [x] discord_accounts table returning errors - fixed with additional error catching

 ## Building and Running